 - Have SSL integration and show your potential customers that they are visiting a secured website.

-Like what we have mentioned earlier, just focus on producing high-quality content for your audience and you will automatically fulfill Google EAT’s requirements.
+Like what we have mentioned earlier, just focus on producing high-quality content for your audience and you will automatically fulfil Google EAT’s requirements.

-How to Make B2B SEO Strategies for Malaysian Companies?
+How to Develop B2B SEO Strategies for Malaysian Companies?

 You need a documented B2B SEO strategy for your B2B organization.

 But where do start?

 Here’s a simple easy to follow steps to develop a B2B SEO strategy that can help you drive quality organic traffic.
 (We often do this for our clients in the 1st month)

 Most people give up on SEO because they feel it’s complicated.
 The truth is that people make it complicated.
 Just keep it simple.
 These are the basic questions you need to answer: